Should I Buy Used Solar Panels in San Antonio?

 How To Test Used Solar Panels

-You can test solar panels by placing it in the sun and reading the amperage of the panels with a multimeter.
+You can test solar panels by placing them in the sun and reading the amperage of the panels with a multimeter.
 This will tell you if your panels are producing their rated amount.

 Finding and fixing the problem is another story.
 You may want to get a professional to look at the panels to find out where the problem is and if it is fixable.